List of The Waltons characters: Erin Esther Walton Northridge

-Erin (Mary Elizabeth McDonough), the fifth-born child and second daughter of Olivia Walton (née Daly) and John Walton Sr. Erin grows very close to her older sister Mary Ellen, though they often fight, especially in the early seasons.
-As a child, Erin can be prissy and a tattletale.
+Erin (Mary Elizabeth McDonough, born 1961), the fifth-born child and second daughter of Olivia Walton (née Daly) and John Walton Sr. Erin grows very close to her older sister Mary Ellen, though they often fight, especially in the early seasons.
+As a child, Erin could be prissy and a tattletale.
 She aspires to become a wife and mother, in direct contrast to Mary Ellen's ambitions.
 As she matures, Erin becomes an effective manager and a bright worker.
-Erin is considered the pretty one in the family, not the scholar, and she falls in love many times throughout her teenage years.
-She works as a telephone operator early in season five while she is finishing high school.
-She graduates in 1937, and her age is mentioned as sixteen years old in the episode “The Elopement”.
+Erin is considered the pretty one in the family, not the scholar, and enters a county fair bathing suit beauty contest to the concern of her morally strict parents and Grandma.
+She falls in love many times throughout her teenage years.
+She works as a substitute telephone operator in nearby Rockfish early in season five while she is finishing high school.
+She graduates in 1937, and her age is mentioned as sixteen years old in the episode "The Elopement".
 She struggles to find her place, as she is not as musical like Jason, not an academic like John-Boy, and not interested in medicine like Mary Ellen.
 She takes a part-time job at a business college to buy a typewriter for John-Boy when the owner sees her answering and assisting callers at the unattended front desk.
-She is allowed to work her way through the business school and later becomes the executive secretary to Mr. Pringle, and then personnel manager to loudmouthed businessman J.D.
-Pickett, a defense plant owner during the war.
-Later, she becomes the plant's assistant manager.
+She is allowed to work her way through the business school and later becomes the executive secretary to its Mr. Pringle, and then later as personnel manager and secretary to loudmouthed incompetent businessman J.D.
+Pickett, owner of a local metal products fabricating company, serving as a defense supply plant during the ensuing war.
+Later, she becomes the plant's indispensable capable assistant manager.

 Almost all of Erin's romances are ill-fated: the object of her affections either dies or proves to have poor character.
-Eventually she meets and marries Paul Northridge; they have three children: Susan, Amanda, and Peter.
+After a brief affair and engagement with Ashley Longworth junior, (Jonathan Frakes born 1952), but eventually she meets and marries Paul Northridge; they have three children: Susan, Amanda, and Peter.
 It is later revealed (in the fourth of the six post-series reunion movies) that they are divorced as Paul had become unfaithful.
-Erin has earned a teaching certificate, and by the final reunion movie she is a school principal.
+Erin has since earned a state teaching certificate, and by the final reunion movie she is a school principal.